 This Statement of Performance Expectations has been prepared in accordance with the requirements of sections 141 and 142 of the Crown Entities Act 2004.
-It aligns with the Independent Police Conduct Authority's 2017/18-2020/21 Statement of Intent and describes the Authority's performance measures and annual forecast financial statements.
+It aligns with the Independent Police Conduct Authority's 2017/18-2020/21 Statement of Intent and describes the Authority's performance measures and annual forecast financial statements for the 2019/20 year.